View Details Explore Now →

 Tax Implications

-The death benefit from a life insurance policy is generally income tax-free to the beneficiary.
+The death benefit from a life insurance Policy is generally income tax-free to the beneficiary.
 However, the cash value growth in permanent life insurance policies (whole life, universal life, and variable life) is tax-deferred.
-Withdrawals and loans from the cash value may have tax implications, so it's important to consult with a tax advisor.
+Withdrawals and Loans from the cash value may have tax implications, so it's important to consult with a tax advisor.

 Sarah Jenkins

-Jenkins Verdict
+Expert Verdict

-Sarah Jenkins - Risk Analysis
+Sarah Jenkins - Strategic Insight

 Why do professional athletes need life insurance?